National Fire Protection Association: Mascot

 Sparky the Fire Dog is the official mascot of the National Fire Protection Association.
 Created in 1951 to promote fire safety education for children, he is a Dalmatian dressed in firefighting gear.

 A children's book about Sparky by Don Hoffman was published in 2011.
 He serves as the spokesdog for Fire Prevention Week each October in the United States and Canada.

+Sponsorship

+NFPA sponsored a NASCAR O'Reilly Auto Parts Series race at the Martinsville Speedway on March 28, 2026, called the NFPA 250.